Dr Freyja Cox Jensen

 I am currently completing a monograph about the production, dissemination, and consumption of ancient history in early modern England, firmly situated in its trans-national context.

-I am happy to discuss research proposals from students interested in studying aspects of classical reception in the early modern period, or from those who are interested in the business of publishing books in early modern England.
-Further information about postgraduate study at Exeter is available here: http://www.exeter.ac.uk/postgraduate/ and if you are considering a PhD at Exeter and are thinking about applying for AHRC funding, there is useful information here: http://www.sww-ahdtp.ac.uk/
+I am happy to discuss research proposals from students interested in studying aspects of classical reception in the early modern period, from those who are interested in the business of publishing books in early modern England, and those working on interdisciplinary, creative projects.
+Further information about postgraduate study at Exeter is available here: http://www.exeter.ac.uk/postgraduate/ and if you are considering a PhD at Exeter and are thinking about applying for AHRC funding, there is useful information here: http://www.sww-ahdtp.ac.uk/ Details about our Centre for Early Modern Studies may be found here: http://humanities.exeter.ac.uk/history/research/centres/earlymodern/

 Research through practice

-With Emma Whipday (UCL and Oxford), I am working on a practice-based project which uses, as its focal point, a play from the 1590s referred to in Henslowe's diary as 'A tragedie called Merrie'.
+With Emma Whipday (Newcastle) and Dana Kovarik (UCL), I am working on a practice-based project using three little-known plays of the later sixteenth century.
+These are: Thomas Ingeland's The Disobedient Child (1570), the anonymous Tom Tyler and His Wife (1661, but performed a century earlier), and a play from the 1590s referred to in Henslowe's diary as 'A tragedie called Merrie'.
 Based on a real murder, the plot is also found in Robert Yarington’s composite narrative, Two Lamentable Tragedies (1601), from which our text has been excerpted.

-Our project explores both the text, in particular, and the world of the early modern stage more broadly.
+Our project explores both the texts and the world of the early modern stage more broadly.
 We are interested in understanding how early modern rehearsal practices assist and challenge modern actors in performing character, and thus how they might help us to understand the gaps between early modern theatre, and theatre today.
-We are also keen to explore the relationships between history and literature, tragedy and comedy, and the domestic and the communal, through this domestic tragedy, and to discover what practice as – and as a complement to – research, can teach us about early modern drama, culture, and society, and the lived experience of sixteenth-century actors and spectators.
+We are also keen to explore the relationships between history and literature, tragedy and comedy, and the domestic and the communal, and to discover what practice as – and as a complement to – research, can teach us about early modern drama, culture, and society, and the lived experience of sixteenth-century actors and spectators.

-We staged 'The Tragedy of Thomas Merry' in London, in March 2014, in partnership with independent actors and members of Reverend Productions (http://www.reverendproductions.com/).
-Our blog can be found here: https://twolamentabletragedies.wordpress.com/ Using original practices – including actors’ parts, a brief rehearsal period, and a ‘bookkeeper’ – we explored how these methods illuminate spatial dynamics and character development for both actors and audience.
-We are continuing to work with the actors to assess what impact, if any, the play has had upon their professional practice.
-An article discussing our findings will appear in a forthcoming edition of The Shakespeare Bulletin.
+We staged 'The Tragedy of Thomas Merry' in London, in 2014, in partnership with independent professional actors and members of Reverend Productions (http://www.reverendproductions.com/).
+Our blog can be found here: https://twolamentabletragedies.wordpress.com/ Using original practices – including actors’ parts, a brief rehearsal period, and a ‘bookkeeper’ – we explored how these methods illuminate spatial dynamics and character development for both actors and audience, and an article discussing our findings appeared in a Special Issue of Shakespeare Bulletin.
+Our 2017 staged reading of Tom Tyler was reviewed in Early Modern Women, and we are currently preparing an article about our 2019 staged reading of The Disobedient Child for the journal Shakespeare.

-I am also engaged in a collaborative project based on an exploration of popular song in the longer early modern period, with my brother, Oskar Cox Jensen (UCL).
-At present, the group of musicians we work with is focusing on songs exploring the experience of the Peninsular and Napoleonic Wars, with a series of performances coming up in 2015, to mark the 200th anniversary of the Battle of Waterloo.
-Examples of some of our early recordings can be found here: http://songsofwaterloo.com/ Future work, with various creative partners, will look more widely at ballads and the role of the ballad singer in the period 1450-1850.
+I am also engaged in a collaborative project based on an exploration of popular song in the longer early modern period and eighteenth century, with my brother, Oskar Cox Jensen (QMUL).
+To date, the group of musicians we work with has focused on songs exploring the experience of the Peninsular and Napoleonic Wars, with a series of performances in 2015, to mark the 200th anniversary of the Battle of Waterloo, and examples of some of our early recordings can be found here: http://songsofwaterloo.com/ Future work, with a range of creative partners, will look more widely at ballads and the role of the ballad singer in the period 1450-1850.

 External impact and engagement

-The biggest 'Merry' event so far is a public performance of the play in London, in March 2014, staged in collaboration with a group of professional actors.
-Other events include a TedX talk at Goodenough College, London, and a series of public workshops.
+Our Public Engagement events have included public performances of plays in London, Cullompton, and Newcastle, a TedX talk at Goodenough College, London, and a series of public workshops.
 These range from creative response workshops with practitioners in the performing and visual arts, to weekend and evening workshops for anybody interested, and a Year 10 Focus Day, involving 200 students from Highworth Grammar School in Kent.

-The popular song project has used the 200th anniversary of the Battle of Waterloo in 2015 to engage members of the public through music, and we are working with partners including the British Museum, English Heritage, The National Portrait Gallery, Dove Cottage Wordsworth Museum, The Royal Logistics Corp, The Army & Navy Club, and several schools and community groups in Devon.
+The Popular Song project used the 200th anniversary of the Battle of Waterloo in 2015 to engage members of the public through music, and we are working with partners including the British Museum, English Heritage, The National Portrait Gallery, Dove Cottage Wordsworth Museum, The Royal Logistics Corp, The Army & Navy Club, and several schools and community groups in Devon.
+A wider variety of early modern popular songs has also been shared with various publics at the Aaland Island Shanty Festival, the English Folk Dance and Song Society, and the Clifford Association at Ugbrooke House in Devon.

 - HIH1604 - Understanding Elizabethan Society